MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 - *Batch requests*: If applicable, consider batching multiple smaller requests into a single larger request.
 Batching reduces the overhead of establishing multiple connections and decreases the overall data transmission.

-- *Use data serialization*: Data serialization refers to the process of converting complex data structures or objects into a format that can be easily transmitted over a network or stored in a persistent storage system.
+- *Use data serialization*: Data serialization is the process of converting complex data structures or objects into a format that can be easily transmitted over a network or stored in a persistent storage system.
 This strategy involves representing the data in a standardized format, so the data can be efficiently transmitted, processed, and reconstructed at the receiving end.

   Select a serialization format that's compact, fast, and suitable for your workload's requirements.